|Nutrition Facts (per serving)|

-Preheat the oven to 325 F/165 C/Gas Mark 3), and place the rack in the middle.
+Pre heat oven to 325 F (165 C /Gas Mark 3), and place the rack in the middle.
 In a large bowl, mix the pears with 1/2 cup of the sugar and let stand.

-Put butter in a 2-quart baking dish and place in the oven until melted.
+Put the butter in a 2-quart baking dish and place in the oven until melted, about 5 minutes.

 Whisk together the milk and egg in a separate small mixing bowl.

 Slowly combine the milk and egg mixture with the dry ingredients to make a batter.

 Pour the batter over the melted butter.
 Do not stir.

 Spoon the sliced pears over the batter.
 Do not stir.

 Bake in the preheated oven for 50 to 60 minutes, or until nicely browned and the pears are tender.
-If the topping appears to be over-browning, cover the dish with foil and continue baking until the pears are tender.
+If the topping appears to be browning, cover the dish with foil and continue baking until the pears are tender.

 Remove the cobbler from the oven and set it on a rack to cool slightly.
 Enjoy the cobbler hot or cold with a scoop of ice cream or whipped cream.

 - Some pears are better for baking than others.
 Bosc and Anjou varieties are excellent in baked items.
 Bartlett and Comice pears tend to break down.
 For good texture and flavor, try a combination of a firm variety with Bartlett.

 - For a pear-blueberry cobbler, add 1 cup of fresh blueberries to 3 cups pears.

-- Add about 1/2 cup of chopped pecans to the pear filling for additional texture.
+- Add about 1/2 cup of chopped pecans or walnuts to the pear filling for additional texture.